ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 6. Do `git add <file_name>`  to stage your changes.
 Do `git status` again to see the newly staged file.
 What color is the file name now?

-git-diagnostic is green, although after I save this I'm sure it will become red again
+git-diagnostic is green, although after I save this I'm sure it will become red again. meh

 7. Let's commit these changes with `git commit <file_name>` and the commit message of `add temp.md and associated folders`.